 You’ll love the texture and stitch pattern used in our Hot Cross Spa Cloth crochet pattern.
 This pattern is free on the blog and includes a video tutorial!
 PDF is available to purchase for a small fee HERE.
 Pin it for Later HERE.

-My girls and I love handmade cotton cloths and with 4 of us we can never have too many!
-For this pattern I wanted something with lots of texture.
-Cloths are a perfect project to try out a fun new stitch pattern.
+My girls and I love a handmade cotton cloth, and with 4 of us, we can never have too many!
+For this crochet dishcloth pattern, I wanted something with lots of texture.
+Crochet dishcloths are a perfect project to try out a fun new stitch pattern.

-I have lots of cotton in my stash and spa cloths are the perfect project to work on using some of it up.
-They make great gifts for teacher appreciation, housewarmings and special occasions.
+I have lots of cotton in my stash, and spa cloths are the perfect project to work on using some of it up.
+Crochet dishcloths make great gifts for teacher appreciation, housewarmings and special occasions.

 About the cotton

-The blue spa cloth is made in Bernat Handicrafter sky.
-I love the colour but I found it a bit more rough to work with using this stitch pattern.
+The blue crochet spa cloth is made in Bernat Handicrafter sky.
+I love the colour, but I found it a bit more rough to work with using this stitch pattern.
 I tried Premier Yarns Home Cotton next.
 It’s a blend of polyester and cotton that’s so soft and glided across my hook with ease.
-It ended up being the winner for this pattern!
+It ended up being the winner for this crochet pattern!

-You can make 1 cloth from an 80 gram ball.
+You can make 1 crochet cloth from an 80-gram ball.
 I used about 60 grams or 105 yards.
-This makes a 10 x 10″ spa cloth.
+This makes a 10 x 10″ crochet spa cloth.
 You can purchase this yarn in a variety of colours to suit your home decor.
-Love the basket?
+Love the crochet basket?
 Check out the free pattern HERE.